ical4j/ical4j-user-guide/docs/template/agile.md

 ## Criteria

 A Criteria represents a set of customer requirements that are used to guide the defined work items.
-Also known as a User Story, Criteria document the WHAT, whereas work items such as Epics and Stories capture the HOW.
+Also known as a Acceptance Criteria, Criteria document solution details for work items such as Epics and Stories.

 ## Retrospective